 Circuit Races

-What is a loop race?
+What is a circuit race?

 A circuit race is a road race on a closed loop that is ridden multiple times.
 Unlike point-to-point one-day races, riders return to the same section of the course again and again – start and finish are on the same line or in close proximity to each other.